textcreationpartnership/A00033/README.md

 ##Content Summary##

 #####Front#####
-Aduertisments partly for due order in the publique administration of common prayers and vsinge the h
+Aduertiſments partly for due order in the publique adminiſtration of common prayers and vſinge the h
+1. The Preface.

 #####Body#####

-Aduertisments partly for due order in the publique administration of common prayers and vsinge the h
+1. Articles for doctrine & preachinge.

+1. ¶Articles for adminiſtration of prayer and Sacramentes.

+1. Articles for certayne orders in eccleſiaſticall policy.

+1. Articles for outwarde apparrell of perſons Eccleſiaſticall.

+1. Proteſtations to be made, promiſed and ſubſcribed by them that ſhall hereafter bee admitted to any office, roome or cure in any Churche, or other place Eccleſiaſticall.

 #####Back#####
-Aduertisments partly for due order in the publique administration of common prayers and vsinge the h **Types of content**
+Imprinted at London by Reginalde Wolfe.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!